shorter1/Capstone_Bellabeat/README.md

 ***1.4 Key Stakeholders***

-1. Urška Sršen and Sando Mur co-founders of Bellabeat
+- Urška Sršen and Sando Mur co-founders of Bellabeat
-2. Bellabeats Marketing and analytics team
+- Bellabeats Marketing and analytics team

 ## Step 2: PREPARE

-Where is your data stored Data is stored on 18 csv files on Kaggle.
+***2.0 Dataset Information***

+- There are 18 CSV files that are available from FitBit Fitness Tracker Data stored on a Public Domain that are made available by Mobius.
+- The data set on Kaggle contains personal fitness tracking data from 30 Fitbit users who have consented to have their personal data/information tracked by their fitbit.
-● How is the data organized?
-Is it in long or wide format?
-Data is mostly in wide formate and is organized by user ID
+- The Data is mostly in wide formate and is organized by user ID
-● Are there issues with bias or credibility in this data?
-Does your data ROCCC?
-● How are you addressing licensing, privacy, security, and accessibility?
-● How did you verify the data’s integrity?
+- Data was sampled in 2016
-● How does it help you answer your question?
+- How does it help you answer your question?
-● Are there any problems with the data?
+- Are there any problems with the data?
-Key tasks
-1. Download data and store it appropriately.
-2. Identify how it’s organized.
-3. Sort and filter the data

-R.O.C.C.C.
-Reliable
+***2.1 Data Limitations***

+1. Data is out of date
+2. Data does not cover all the offerings that Bellabeats tracks
+3. Data was obtained from a third party source
+4. Data does not specify male vs female participants

+**_R.O.C.C.C._**

+- Reliable - is limited. population size is to small to determine true trends
-Original
+- Original - unclear
-Comprehensive
-Current
+- Comprehensive - This is not very comprehensive.
+Data is limited to activity while bellabeats focus on womens health.
+Fitbit only focuses on activity and sleep.
+- Current - out of date.
+These are taken from participants in 2016
-Cited
+- Cited - unclear

+I will be using both excel and R to clean, explore, process, and visualize the datasets.

 ## Step 3: PROCESS

+What tools are you choosing and why? ● Have you ensured your data’s integrity? ● What steps have you taken to ensure that your data is clean? ● How can you verify that your data is clean and ready to analyze? ● Have you documented your cleaning process so you can review and share those results?
+Key tasks 1.
+Check the data for errors.
+2. Choose your tools.
+3. Transform the data so you can work with it effectively.
+4. Document the cleaning process.
+Deliverable Documentation of any cleaning or manipulation of data

 ## Step 4: ANALYZE